 I really like the minimalist look for wreaths and Christmas decor in general but I wasn’t satified with just a beautifully, classic crochet wreath.
 I wanted to kick it up a notch and make it extra festive.
 Because, let’s be honest, this feels like a year where we’ll need all the extra festiveness we can get

 My Country Winter Wreath Crochet Pattern was designed to be easy to customize as well.
 Don’t like the minimalist look like I went with?
-Try adding some christmas baubles, extra lights, some greenery, small amigurumis or figurines.
+For a more personal touch, try adding some christmas baubles, extra lights, some greenery, small amigurumis or figurines to your crochet Christmas wreaths.
 The only limit is your imagination my friends.

 - Crochet Christmas Gnome Free Pattern – Gnorman the Gnome